RISC-KC/basic_rv32s/guidelines/development_log.md

 Core diagram and SoC diagram.
 Photos of actual FPGA implementation showing debugging and performance measurement via UART.
 A table comparing performance quantitatively with other RISC-V RV32I processors and real desktop CPUs.

-How many LUTs were used, estimated power consumption… The performance relative to x86 CPUs—
+How many LUTs were used, estimated power consumption...
+The performance relative to x86 CPUs—

 The theoretical background of RISC-V and how it was applied here, and which modules and functions differ from Hennessy-style methods that formed the base.